What Is the Purpose of a Guardian Ad Litem in an Illinois Divorce Case?

 Should I Request a GAL?

 Some divorcing spouses misunderstand the purpose of a guardian ad litem.
 They assume that the GAL is an additional attorney who will help them argue their side during the divorce process.
 However, the GAL does not “work” for one spouse or the other.
 His or her only allegiance is to the child or children involved in the dispute.
 You should only request a GAL if you are prepared to be honest and fully cooperate with his or her investigation.
 If the GAL catches you in a lie, this could significantly reduce your credibility.
 Many parents request a guardian ad litem because they have concerns that the other parent is not capable of providing a safe, loving home for their child.
 If you want to learn more about requesting a guardian ad litem, speak to an experienced child custody attorney.

 Contact a St. Charles Child Custody Lawyer

 A guardian ad litem is a lawyer who is responsible for investigating the facts of a child-related legal dispute and presenting a recommendation to the judge.
-To discuss whether or not assigning a guardian ad litem to your case may be right for you, contact Shaw Family Law, P.C.
+To discuss whether or not assigning a guardian ad litem to your case may be right for you, contact Shaw Sanders, P.C.
 Call our office today at 630-584-5550 and schedule a free consultation with an accomplished Illinois family law attorney from our firm.